corda/corda-docs-portal/content/en/platform/corda/4.11/enterprise/flow-state-machines.md

 ### FinalityFlow

 On the buyer side, we use `FinalityFlow` to finalize the transaction.
-It will:
+It does the following:

-* Send the transaction to the chosen notary and, if necessary, satisfy the notary that the transaction is valid.
+* Sends the transaction to the chosen notary and, if necessary, satisfies the notary that the transaction is valid.
-* Record the transaction in the local vault, if it is relevant (i.e. involves the owner of the node).
+* Records the transaction in the local vault, if it is relevant (that is, involves the owner of the node).
-* Send the fully signed transaction to the other participants for recording as well.
+* Sends the fully signed transaction to the other participants for recording also.

 On the seller side we use `ReceiveFinalityFlow` to receive and record the finalized transaction.